t3mpus/tempus-api/README.md

 is very important that you ensure your **migrations can run up and down!!**

 Currently a migration strategy is only present for Development and Staging.
-Production, is what is paying your salary.
-We will figure something out.

 ###Credentials

-Currently dev/staging credentials are store in git.
+Currently dev/staging/production credentials **are not** store in git.
 Keep it that way...